 Stage 3 (Years 5 and 6)

-‘iLearn@EAC’ is an innovative approach to teaching and learning that is designed to engage students in great learning experiences that embrace the latest technological tools and provide learning opportunities that cater for different student learning needs.
+‘iLearn@EAC’ is an innovative approach to teaching and learning that is designed to engage students in great experiences that embrace the latest technological tools and provide opportunities that cater for different student learning needs.

 A key component of the ‘iLearn@EAC’ program involves the integration of iPads into the day to day learning experience of the students.
 They have access to the vast array of apps and online learning tools available through the internet and the Apple platform.
 Technology promotes a high level of engagement for all of our students.